In DepthSo, why is the Liberty Bell cracked?

 Outside of this historic square mile, there are other nooks and crannies of the Old City ripe for exploration.
 Stroll down narrow Elfreth’s Alley, said to be America’s oldest continuously inhabited residential street.
 Take the self-guiding tour at the U.S. Mint to see the birth of currency, or learn about Quaker life at the brick Historic Arch Street Meeting House, built as a gathering spot in 1804.
 Spend some time at the Museum of the American Revolution, which details the events leading up to the Revolutionary War, and examine its collections, including the tent used by George Washington during the war.

 Now that you have a sense of the old, you can appreciate the new.
-Skyscrapers like Comcast Center, One Liberty Place (with its new 57-story-tall One Liberty Observation Deck) and Three Logan Square soar over Center City, and statues of historical figures meld with those of modern day heroes.
+Skyscrapers like Comcast Center, One Liberty Place and Three Logan Square soar over Center City, and statues of historical figures meld with those of modern day heroes.
 You can get a closer look at the commanding statue of city founder William Penn presiding over his “City of Brotherly Love” from a perch atop City Hall’s clock tower.

 AAA/Photo submitted by Denise Campbell

 Penn’s brotherly love and the strong sense of family and tradition instilled by the Quakers are still values held near and dear to Philadelphians.
 Philly's neighborhoods have histories of their own.
 To the south, there’s Bella Vista, characterized by the colorful, aromatic Italian Market.
 In Chinatown, diners can indulge culinary cravings at all hours.
 Handsome 18th-century Colonials flanked by quaint courtyards grace the fashionably preserved Society Hill area, while Rittenhouse Square exudes luxury and wealth.